xrehpicx/flakes/README.md

 This flake includes specific configuration for Microsoft Surface devices, using the common Surface modules from nixos-hardware with the following features:

-- Surface-patched kernel from nixos-unstable binary cache (no local compilation needed)
+- Surface-patched kernel from nixos-unstable binary cache (when available)
+- Fallback to latest mainline kernel if Surface kernel is not available
-- Surface utilities like `surfacectl` and `iptsd` for touchscreen/pen support
+- Surface utilities like `surfacectl` (if available) and `iptsd` for touchscreen/pen support
 - Power management optimizations with TLP
 - Camera support with libcamera